 For the weather for the next few days click here

 A slacker pressure flow on Sunday.
 There will be a fair amount of cloud and some outbreaks of drizzle too, most in the north and west.
-Rather misty and murky, although there could be an odd brighter spell in the east of England.
+Rather misty and murky, although there could be an odd brighter spell in the east if England.
 A risk of some snow over the Grampians and Southern Uplands.
-Highs at 4 to 9C.
+Highs at 5 to 10C.

 Rain may affect eastern coasts again on Monday.
 Misty elsewhere with broken cloud and a few spots of drizzle.
 There could be a few brighter spells here and there.
-Rain later too in western Ireland.
-High temperatures at 4 to 8C.
+Rain too in western Ireland.
+Tops at 6 to 8C.

 Low pressure to the west of Ireland.
 Fronts pass through the UK and Ireland bringing cloud and outbreaks of rain.
 The most persistent rain in more western and southern areas.
 Plenty of mist around too.
-Highs at 3 to 9C.
+Highs at 5 to 11C.

 Pressure stays low on Wednesday.
-The low pressure is likely to be just west of Ireland.
-This brings further periods of rain, some of it heavy, to southern and western areas.
-Windy too with highs at 3 to 10C.
+The low pressure is likely to be ust west of Ireland.
+This brings further periods of rain, some of it heavy.
+Windy too at 9 to 12C.

-Low pressure remains close by bringing another unsettled day.
-There will be rain, showers and strong winds, most rain again in the west and south.
-Highs at 6 to 11C.
+Low pressure remains bringing another unsettled day.
+There will be rain, showers and strong winds, most rain in the west and south.
+Highs at 8 to 12C.